Korea Internet Neutral Exchange: Cloud (Cloud computing)

 In 2012, KINX introduced 'IXcloud', becoming the first Korean company to provide public cloud service that utilizes OpenStack.
 It also provides support for both public and private companies' efforts to establish private cloud service.
 Since 2011, KINX, in partnership with AppCenter, has provided cloud service to mobile web developers for free-of-charge.
 In 2014, KINX signed the MOU with NEOPLY, a program managed by Neowiz Games to support startups and to provide infrastructure for cloud service.

 CloudHub

 KINX CloudHub is an advanced multi-cloud service platform that enables direct access to major international and domestic clouds including AWS, MS, Google, IBM, Tencent, Oracle, and Naver Business Platform.
 CloudHub service is a feature of ‘single port, many virtual circuits’, meaning that customers can save the costs of multiple circuits to each CSP.
-As KINX offers CloudHub service, customers now may choose hybrid cloud service with both colocation and muti-cloud service.
+As KINX offers CloudHub service, customers now may choose hybrid cloud service with both colocation and multi-cloud service.
 Recently, the needs of multi-cloud and hybrid cloud services have been accelerating since diversity of the services is becoming more important.